-Growing up, Fall signified promises of a new and exciting school year.
-It also meant trips to the mall for a new school wardrobe – and new school supplies (I always looked forward to shopping for school supplies – that’s just the geek in me).
+Ever since I can remember, Fall has always been my favorite time of year.
+As a little girl, Fall signified promises of a new and exciting school year.
+It also meant trips to the mall for a new school wardrobe and school supplies – shopping for school supplies was my favorite part (perhaps that’s just the inner geek in me).

 10 Reasons Why I Love Fall

-Changing of the Leaves.
-OMG!
-I can’t get enough of Fall’s beautiful hues.
+Who doesn’t love Fall’s beautiful hues?
 Kansans are always quick to point out how magical the changing of the leaves is.

-Yummy scents!
-Once October hit, the enticing aromas of cinnamon, nutmeg, and pumpkin filled the air.
-It’s as if everyone in my town received a personal memo from Lady Fall, stating, “Let the baking begin!”
+Once October hits, the enticing aromas of cinnamon, nutmeg, and pumpkin fill the air.
+It’s as if everyone in town gets a personal memo from Lady Fall, proclaiming, “Let the baking begin!”

-Season of Joy.
-I love how Fall signifies a new sense of hope.
-Have you noticed how people tend to become a lot nicer around the holidays?
-People smile more often and well wishes are given in abundance.
-Perhaps Fall’s magic isn’t just a feeling.
+Fall signifies a new sense of hope and giving.
+Have you ever noticed how much nicer people are around the holidays?
+They smile more and well wishes are given in abundance.
+But what I love most is how giving people are of their time.

-Pie!
-Pie!
-Pie!
-I am looking forward to trying my hand at baking pumpkin, apple, and blueberry pies.
-But first, I’m going to have to learn how to master the electric stove.
+This year, I am going to try my hand at baking pumpkin, apple, and blueberry pies.
+But first, I’m gonna have to learn to master the electric stove.
 What is up with electric stoves here in the Midwest?
 Finding a gas stove anywhere in this town is impossible!

-Buh-bye bikini bod.
 Hallelujah!
-I get to hide behind chunky sweaters as I spend the next couple of months indulging in delectable holiday eats . . . but isn’t that why we have New Year’s resolutions?
+The next couple of months will be spent hiding behind chunky sweaters as I indulge in delectable holiday treats . . . but isn’t that why we have New Year’s resolutions?